One-Shot Action Recognition via Multi-Scale Spatial-Temporal Skeleton Matching: Method

 \subsection{Skeleton Feature Embedding}

-Following prior studies on few-shot learning \cite{simon2020adaptive,snell2017prototypical,xu2021learning,ye2020fewshot,Zhang_2020_CVPR} and few-shot video action recognition \cite{bishay2019tarn,cao2020few,ECCV2020fewshot,Wang_2022_CVPR,Thatipelli_2022_CVPR,zhu2018compound}, we first pretrain an embedding network on the whole \textit{meta-training set $D_{train}$} before episodic training.
-We adopt the GCN-based model~\cite{Shi_2019_CVPR_twostream} as the baseline network which has an adaptive spatial-temporal graph for extracting the relation among body joints.
+{Following prior studies on few-shot learning \cite{simon2020adaptive,snell2017prototypical,xu2021learning,ye2020fewshot,Zhang_2020_CVPR} and few-shot video action recognition \cite{bishay2019tarn,cao2020few,ECCV2020fewshot,Wang_2022_CVPR,Thatipelli_2022_CVPR,zhu2018compound}, we first pre-train an embedding network on the whole \textit{meta-training set $D_{train}$} using the cross-entropy loss for standard classification before proceeding to episodic training.} We adopt the GCN-based model~\cite{Shi_2019_CVPR_twostream} as the baseline network which has an adaptive spatial-temporal graph for extracting the relation among body joints.
 The GCN-based model just processes the features of the original scale.
 However, such single-scale modeling often misses meaningful skeleton information especially when only a single labeled sample is available as described in Sec. \ref{intro}.
 Inspired by \cite{cai2019exploiting, newell2016stacked,yang2020collaborative,chen2021multi,liu2020disentangling} which handle multi-scale features, we represent the human skeleton data at multi-spatial and multi-temporal scales.

 \textbf{Multi-Spatial Scale Skeleton:} We model skeleton actions at multiple spatial scales.
 Specifically, we adopt 3 spatial scales including the body-joint scale ($s_1$), the part-level scale ($s_2$), and the limb-level scale ($s_3$) as illustrated in Fig.~\ref{fig:pooling} (a).
-We first build GCN blocks on the first scale to capture joint-wise feature representations and then perform the average pooling.
+We first build GCN blocks on the first scale to capture joint-wise feature representations and then perform the average pooling ({the details of spatial pooing can be found in Appendix D}).
 For skeleton-based representations, the pooling requires meaningful neighborhoods and we simply put joints of the same spatial scale into one group.

+\textbf{Multi-Temporal Scale Skeleton:} { Recognizing that consecutive frames capture continuous motions and poses reflecting analogous abstract states, we represent skeleton data across multiple temporal scales.
+After processing several GCN blocks at the original temporal scale, we incorporate two average pooling layers along the temporal dimension to perform temporal pooling as illustrated in Fig.~\ref{fig:pooling} (b) and Fig.~\ref{fig:multi-temporal scale}.
+Specifically, by applying average pooling to the features of consecutive frames from the original scale, we consolidate them into a unified feature to represent a `new frame' in coarser scales, such as scale 2 or scale 3 As we apply average pooling with strides of 2 and 4, the features of two consecutive frames are pooled to produce the scale 2 features, while those of four consecutive frames are pooled to yield the scale 3 features. }